Arts Education Policies

 TUITION ASSISTANCE:

-A limited amount of tuition assistance is offered by The Umbrella’s Education Department to cover no more than 50% of tuition costs depending on specific circumstances for individuals and families in need.
+A limited amount of tuition assistance is offered by The Umbrella’s Education Department to cover tuition costs depending on specific circumstances for individuals and families in need.
 Application and approval are required.
 Awards are made first come, first serve on a rolling deadline.
 Application processing may take a week or more from the time of submission, please plan accordingly.
 Contact the Education Department at education@theumbrellaarts.org or call 978.371.0820 ext.
 202 for more information.

-Consistent with our Board-approved resolution committing to expanding accessibility of our programs, The Umbrella participates in the Card to Culture program, a collaboration between Mass Cultural Council and the Department of Transitional Assistance, the Women, Infants & Children (WIC) Nutrition Program, and the Massachusetts Health Connector, broadening accessibility to cultural programming.
+Consistent with our Board-approved resolution committing to expanding the ease of access of our programs, The Umbrella participates in the Card to Culture program, a collaboration between Mass Cultural Council and the Department of Transitional Assistance, the Women, Infants & Children (WIC) Nutrition Program, and the Massachusetts Health Connector, broadening access to cultural programming.
 EBT, WIC, and ConnectorCare cardholders automatically qualify for financial aid for art classes and workshops, subject to space availability; tuition will vary, and some materials fees excluded.
-(See the full list of participating organizations offering EBTWIC, and ConnectorCare discounts.)
+(See the full list of participating organizations offering EBT, WIC, and ConnectorCare discounts.)

 MEDIA CONSENT POLICY:

 All Umbrella programs (classes, workshops, events, meetings, virtual gatherings and online classes...etc.) can be photographed and/or video recorded.
-Reasons to photo or video of programs include but are not limited to the use by The Umbrella staff for operational, observational, quality assessment, archival, and marketing purposes.
+Reasons to use photo or video include but are not limited to: use by The Umbrella staff for operational, observational, quality assessment, archival, and marketing purposes.
 Additionally, teaching faculty may record programs for purposes related to class assignments or to facilitate class structures.

 Enrollment in any program authorizes The Umbrella to have, use, publish, and reproduce photographs or video of you and your children and/or any artwork for any operational, promotional and public relations purposes.
 You MUST contact The Umbrella office to submit a written request if you want yourself or your children to be excluded from photography or video recordings, to prevent any photo or video from being published, or for posted photography or video to be taken down.